alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 *What funded projects raise (log scale).
 RPG books sit to the right of accessories — they raise more — but both distributions have a long tail reaching toward the millions.*

-Accessories, meanwhile, play a different game entirely.
+Accessories, meanwhile, play a different game.
 Their median funding goal is **$300** — basically a formality — and they blow past it: 88% of funded accessories raise at least double their goal, versus 75% for books.
 "Set a tiny goal and overfund" is a genuine strategy, and it's especially an accessory move.

 ## What actually predicts getting funded: who, not what

-Now the question the survivor data couldn't touch.
-Using the failure-aware datasets, I built models to predict funding success and — importantly — checked how well they did out-of-sample, not just how nicely they fit.[^auc]
+Now the question the survivor data couldn't speak to.
+Using the failure-inclusive datasets, I built models to predict funding success and — importantly — checked how well they did out-of-sample, not just how nicely they fit.[^auc]

 Two models, two different kinds of information.
 One knew only about the **creator**: how many projects they'd run before, how many succeeded, how many failed.
 The other knew only about the **project**: its genre, its goal, its country, its title.